Brzozova/brzozova.github.io/index.md

 ## About me

 I'm self-taught passionate about IT world, but above all I'm interested in Python and IT security field.
 I started with relational databases and SQL.
 Then I took part in JavaScript workshops organized by `Girls.js` to discover I prefer to write a code.
-After workshops I join to local organisation called `Code for Poznań`, where I was able to complete Django and AngularJS workshops.
+After workshops I join to local organisation called `Code for Poznań`, where I was able to complete Django workshops.
+Since May I am programming in Python for `Code for Poznań`.
+I am also a mentor at DjangoGirls workshops in August '18.

-When I'm not coding and hacking you'll find me running, eating, practicing yoga and reading books.
+When I'm not coding and hacking you'll find me running, practicing yoga and writing blogs.

 I can describe myself as a self-reliant, flexible, very organized and self-motivated person.